Skip to main content

 Privilégiez l’usage de form lorsque c’est possible, puisqu’elle continue de fonctionner lorsque JavaScript est désactivé ou a échoué à se charger.

-Comme avec query, si la fonction accepte un argument, celui-ci devrait être validé en fournissant un Standard Schema en tant que premier argument à command.
+Comme avec query et form, si la fonction accepte un argument, celui-ci devrait être validé en fournissant un Standard Schema en tant que premier argument à command.

 likes.remote